 Depicts Poor Performance

-The financial statements when using this shows the lower profit in the earlier years as the depreciation charge is higher in these years.
+The financial statements, when using this, shows the lower profit in the earlier years as the depreciation charge is higher in these years.
 This shows the poor performance of the business in the earlier years.

-The investors of the business will receive a low dividend as the business will generate lower profit in initial years.
+The investors of the business will receive a low dividend as the business will generate lower profit in the initial years.
 As a result, investors will not be happy with the performance of the company.